- Why Do Cats Suckle Or Nurse On People Or Objects?

 An Interrupted Process

-As the kitten never learned to stop this behavior, they think that it is entirely normal.
+Because the kitten never learned to stop this behavior, they think it is normal.

 Play And Peace